Choosing the right channels for customer service

 Ever had a similar experience?
 There are few things as frustrating as long phone queues when you do not really have time to call but there are no other options for customer service contact.

-Download a full guide for choosing channels here:
+Download a full guide to a channel strategy here:

 To the guide

 The currency we all trade with today is time.
 The companies who win the race for the most satisfied customers are those who understand that their customers save time, energy and money when your customer service prioritizes speed, simplicity and accessibility.
 On the other hand, according to a study made by Accenture 36% of Swedish customers are willing to pay more for better service.

 In the example above, there was only one contact way to customer service, which meant that there was no other choice but to call.
 Although the easiest thing would probably have been to email them the questions.
 One option would have been to be able to choose to be called up when it’s your turn.
 An even more customer-focused solution would have been to also add some employees who monitor Facebook, respond to emails and write a functioning FAQ.

 Companies that deliver wow-service have a channel strategy.
 They have the tools and processes for delivering a wow-service.
 A customer service software where you have all customer support cases and self-service solutions in one place makes that possible and helps you answer and manage more customers.
 Easy, accessible and quick.

 Wow your customers

 The customer service team is the face of the outside world, they can create loyal customers who become the company’s ambassadors.
 It is through your service that you stand out from your competitors.
 Because today it is not enough to have a satisfied customer.